Increase Font Size

 The prosecutor and the defense counsel evaluate each case and must agree that the case is appropriate for Veterans Court.
 The case is then presented to the Judge for final approval.

-The Department of Veterans Affairs Veterans Justice Outreach specialist then verifies the veterans eligibility for veteran’s benefits and conducts an initial assessment of the veteran’s treatment requirements.
-The veteran, if eligible for VA benefits, is then directed to the local VA medical facility for a more in-depth assessment.
+The Department of Veterans Affairs Veterans Justice Outreach specialist then verifies the veteran's eligibility for benefits and conducts an initial assessment of their treatment requirements.
+If the veteran is eligible, the local VA medical facility will then conduct a more in-depth assessment.

 It is from this assessment a treatment plan is agreed on for presentation to the Judge.
 Upon approval of the plan by the Judge, the veteran begins the treatment programs called for in the plan.